qntm/held-karp/README.md

 ## Performance

-For performance tests, run `npm run perf -- 23`, specifying whatever number of cities you wish from 1 to 23, or higher if you're feeling ambitious. *n* cities will be placed randomly in a unit square, distances between them will be computed, then HK will be carried out to determine a cycle, capturing timings.
+For performance tests, run _e.g._ `npm run perf -- 24`, specifying whatever number of cities you wish from 1 to 28 (or higher, if you'd like to see some exciting failure cases). *n* cities will be placed randomly in a unit square, distances between them will be computed, then HK will be carried out to determine a cycle, capturing timings.
 Both the JavaScript and WebAssembly implementations will be exercised.

-The JavaScript implementation has been optimised as best I can for performance, both for speed and memory usage.
-On my machine, 23 cities can be handled in around 6.5 to 7.0 seconds.
-With 24 cities, I find that Node.js starts crashing.
-Even if I grant it significantly more memory (the default is 4GiB), I see a `RangeError` which I believe arises when we try to allocate an array with over 2<sup>27</sup> - 1 = 134,217,727 elements.
-(Two of them, actually.)
-But I'm not certain why this is a problem, because nominally a JavaScript array can be as many as 2<sup>32</sup> - 1 = 4,294,967,295 elements long...

-The WebAssembly implementation's usage of memory is more efficient, which allows us to go to 24 cities, 1 more than the JavaScript implementation.
-4GiB of memory is the [maximum that WebAssembly can address](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/Memory/Memory#:~:text=Wasm%20currently%20only%20allows%2032%2Dbit%20addressing).

-There are some further performance optimisations available here:

-* Distances are stored using 64-bit floats.
-We could use 32-bit integers instead.
-This would reduce memory usage by about a third and allow us to go to 25 cities.
-However, we could no longer have non-integer distances.
-Also, we could no longer use `Infinity` as a sentinel value for cities which are not connected together at all and for city layouts where a Hamiltonian cycle is not possible.
-* City IDs are stored using 32-bit integers.
-We could use 16-bit integers.
-Combined with the previous change, this would allow us to go to 26 cities.
-However, this is relatively difficult because WebAssembly doesn't have native 16-bit integers - we would need to pack two city IDs into each single 32-bit integer, manually, instead.
-* Distances and city IDs are stored in two separate areas of a single [`Memory` object](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/Memory).
-Could we store them in [two separate `Memory` objects](https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format#multiple_memories)? `wat2wasm` does not appear to support this yet.

-I was expecting the WebAssembly implementation's performance to be at least an order of magnitude faster than the JavaScript implementation.
-In practice, however...
+Internally, Held–Karp works by computing a large table of intermediate results, then reading an optimal cycle out of the table.
+The principal limitation for our purposes is the size of the array we can allocate to store these results, which must have 2<sup>*n* - 1</sup>(*n* - 1) entries.

+At this point, the JavaScript implementation is highly optimised.
+It uses a `Float64Array` to store intermediate path lengths and a `Uint8Array` to store intermediate city IDs.
+The maximum number of elements of a [typed array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Typed_arrays) in JavaScript is 2*32* - 1 = 4,294,967,296, which means we're **capped at *n* = 28** (3,623,878,656 elements).
+At 8 bytes per element in the `Float64Array` and 1 byte per element in the `Uint8Array`, the two arrays consume 30.4GiB of RAM, plus change.
+Running time obviously varies depending on how much RAM Node.js has available, but seems to be in the 4.5–7 minute range in this case.
+For *n* = 24, running time is more like 15 seconds.

+WebAssembly has `f64`s but no `i8`s; the smallest numerical type it has is an `i32`.
+That means we're looking at 8 bytes per intermediate path length and 4 bytes per intermediate city ID.
+WebAssembly is also [capped at 4GiB](https://developer.mozilla.org/en-US/docs/WebAssembly/JavaScript_interface/Memory/Memory#:~:text=Wasm%20currently%20only%20allows%2032%2Dbit%20addressing), which in turn **caps us at *n* = 24** (192,937,984 elements per array, 2.2GiB of RAM across the two arrays).
+The WebAssembly has been *somewhat* hand-optimised, but...

 ```
+n = 24

 {
-  l: 3.9236567563914644,
+  l: 3.5102663956036024,
   cycle: [
-     0,  1, 16, 10, 4, 18, 17, 11,
+     0, 17, 11, 2,  6,  3, 12, 21,
-    21,  6,  9, 12, 7, 15, 14, 13,
-     2, 22, 19,  3, 8, 20,  5,  0
+    19,  8, 13, 5, 18, 14,  1, 20,
+    23,  7,  9, 4, 22, 16, 15, 10,
+     0
   ]
 }
-HK/JS: 6.740s
+HK/JS: 15.071s

 {
-  l: 3.9236567563914644,
+  l: 3.5102663956036024,
   cycle: [
-     0,  1, 16, 10, 4, 18, 17, 11,
+     0, 17, 11, 2,  6,  3, 12, 21,
-    21,  6,  9, 12, 7, 15, 14, 13,
-     2, 22, 19,  3, 8, 20,  5,  0
+    19,  8, 13, 5, 18, 14,  1, 20,
+    23,  7,  9, 4, 22, 16, 15, 10,
+     0
   ]
 }
-HK/WASM: 7.010s
+HK/WASM: 33.295s
 ```

-...the two implementations appear to be comparable and the WebAssembly is actually a fraction slower.
-This was very surprising to me.
-What explanation could there be for this?

-* My WebAssembly is poorly optimised?
-* WebAssembly is generally not as efficient as I thought?
-* Node.js/V8/TurboFan is much more efficient for pure computation tasks than I thought?
+...it looks like it still falls quite a long way short of the JavaScript optimisations built into <a href="https://nodejs.org">Node.js</a>/<a href="https://v8.dev/2>V8</a>/<a href="https://v8.dev/docs/turbofan">TurboFan</a>.
+To be continued!</p>